AUTeam2/MQTT-Python/README.md

 # MQTT-Python

-Test the server: Port 212 and 8883, [HiveMQ](http://www.hivemq.com/demos/websocket-client/)
+Test the server.
+Websockets are available on port 212 and 8081, [HiveMQ](http://www.hivemq.com/demos/websocket-client/)